KHMuller/simaec.net/README.md

 - backup.py: Created zipped files of folders for remote storage/backup
 - crawler.py: Crawl a website
+- sitemap.py: Builds a sitemap by crawling a local folder and subfolders
 - firestore.py: Backup all documents in a list of collections

 Templates